takaito1/MITgcm_GoA/README.md

 >
 > ln -s /glade/scratch/$USER scratch
 >
-> ln -s /glade/campaign/univ/ugit0036 project
+> ln -s /glade/campaign/univ/ugit0036 project36
 - Next, download "miniconda Linux 64bit" from https://docs.conda.io/en/latest/miniconda.html
 - This can be done using wget command, or first download it to your computer and use the upload icon on the jupyterhub to upload the Miniconda3-pyXXXX-Linux-x86_64.sh file to your home directory
 > wget https://repo.anaconda.com/miniconda/Miniconda3-py39_4.10.3-Linux-x86_64.sh